roma219/Slides/README.md

-We are not what we should be
+We are not what we should be<br>
-But at least we are not what we used to be
+But at least we are not what we used to be<br>
   -- Football Coach